sibelius-notes/sibelius-notes.github.io/md/1209/music370.md

 Step 5: Fill in the inner voices, and make sure the voice leading works and is pleasing!

-# Week 5 - Chapter 25
-Chapter 25: Intensifying the Tonic
+# §25: Intensifying the Tonic
 ## The Augmented Dominant
 Only available in major.
 Better to use on a weak beat, cause might create A2 in the voice leading. <span>&#92;(\hat 2 \to \sharp \hat 2 \to \hat 3 &#92;)</span>.
 Can have a triad, or have augmented dominant 7th.